 When asked, people tend to tell one another how incredibly busy they are.
 Instead of observing the obstacles that are keeping us from spending time and energy on our relationships, put aside a bit of time for a friend that demonstrates both devotion and intention to hang out or just experience one another.
 This could be done in person or over the phone.
 Either way, make sure the time is spent with togetherness in mind, and all forms of distraction eliminated.

 What better way to demonstrate your faith and enthusiasm for a friend than introducing them to another friend, or even set of friends.
 If you truly enjoy and cherish a friendship, you will want to share that friend with others and endorse their qualities and character.
 Like you would suggest a fantastic vacation or a tremendous experience, making introductions between friends reveals your love and enthusiasm for all involved.
 Set up a lunch date, a trip to a museum, or even a ski trip and make sure your eagerness is known to all on your invite list.
 Even if it doesn’t yield a lasting connection between friends, your intention will resonate with all.

 No matter what friends may tell you, everyone loves a gift, and unexpected gifts can be best because they are devoid of expectation and prediction.
 Surprise a friend with a simple gift that expresses a heartfelt gesture of friendship.
-This could be simply picking up the tab at a meal, purchasing something you know they would love but would never buy for themselves, or (if you are crafty) actually making something for them and presenting it with pride and affection.
+This could be dropping flowers at their door, purchasing something you know they would love but would never buy for themselves, or (if you are crafty) actually making something for them and presenting it with pride and affection.